vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `--en`

 The network for containers to use to connect to the Internet.
-Containers use the external network to pull container images, for example from https://hub.docker.com/, and to publish network services.
+Virtual container hosts use the external network to pull container images, for example from https://hub.docker.com/.
+Container VMs use the external network to publish network services.
 If you define the external network, you can deploy containers directly on the external interface.

 If not specified, containers use the default VM Network for external traffic.
 If you specify an invalid network name, `vic-machine create` fails and suggests valid networks.

 <pre>--external-network <i>network_name</i></pre>

-Wrap the network name in single quotes (Linux or Mac OS) or double quotes (Windows) if it includes spaces.
+Wrap the network name in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if it includes spaces.

 <pre>--external-network '<i>network name</i>'</pre>